quicbit-js/qb-standard/doc/recommended-style.md

   ```
   Why?
 Using underscore_words helps with portability to C and Python.
   Using pascalCase for classes helps with portability to Java
-  and is consistent with most javascript.
+  and is consistent with most popular javascript.

   It is also helpful to distinguish stand-alone and pure functions from
   object functions.

-* **Use underscore_words for properties and parameters** that might
+* **Use underscore_words for properties and parameters** that are
-    be seen outside of code.
+    seen outside of code.

   ```js
   // public settings exposed in the world